asterisk/documentation/docs/Deployment/Geolocation/index.md

 false70%

----

-**WARNING!: Please Read!**
+!!! warning Please Read!
     Before you go off on a geolocation configuration spree, you'll need to understand a few things about Geolocation itself.

     * It's not a single specification.
     * It's been around a while.
      The first references I could find date back to 2002.
 Since then there have been innumerable changes including IETF drafts that expired 15 years ago that are still being returned by Google searches.

     With that in mind, please do your own research and coordinate closely with your partners to validate your configuration.

----
+[//]: # (end-warning)

 Introduction